gbrlpzz/remember/README.md

 **Mnemosyne.**

 Mnemosyne is a magical personal archive for references, memories, curiosities, and wonders.
-Inspired by Aby Warburg's *Mnemosyne Atlas*, it reimagines the digital pinboard where connections can be discovered naturally.
+Inspired by Aby Warburg's *Mnemosyne Atlas*.

 > **Try it live:** [mnemosyne.gbrlpzz.com](https://mnemosyne.gbrlpzz.com)